travis-ci/docs-travis-ci-com/user/languages/objective-c.md

 ### Xcode 7.2 Beta

+Xcode 7.2 Beta 3 is available by adding `osx_image: xcode7.2b3` to your .travis.yml.

-Xcode 7.2 Beta is available by adding `osx_image: xcode7.2b1` to your .travis.yml.
+Xcode 7.2 Beta 1 is available by adding `osx_image: xcode7.2b1` to your .travis.yml.

 *Note: This is also our first Xcode image on OS X 10.11, as well as having the Xcode 7.2 beta.*

-Our Xcode 7.2 Beta image has the following SDKs preinstalled:
+Our Xcode 7.2 Beta images have the following SDKs preinstalled:

 - macosx10.11
 - macosx10.11